The eight course program of study required of a ChFC®

 What are the requirements?

-- Take nine college-level courses and pass an exam for each course
+- Take eight college-level courses and pass an exam for each

 - Pass a professional fitness standards and background check